 of NY youth with depression receive no consistent care

-youth in the state were diagnosed with substance use disorder in 2020
+youth in the New York State have substance use disorder

 Residential treatment